PhiHungVo00/se114_nmdd/README.md

-# CINESTREAM - App booking cinema ticket
+# CINEAI - App booking cinema ticket

 📋 Requirements
 Before starting, make sure you have the following installed on your system: